tannerbohn/tannerbohn.github.io/ideas.markdown

 ___

 - **Human Intelligence/Psychology**
+  - Intelligence
     - what are indicators of only* intelligence?
-    - things that might be correlated with it include: reaction time, vocabulary, spatial reasoning
-    - make use of analogies of increasing complexity (see evernote pages about reasoning behind this...)
     - generate bounded sequences of arbitrary complexity to test intelligence/pattern recognition
+    - what correlation is there between the rate at which someone can manually generate random numbers and their intelligence?
+  - Neuroscience
     - what is the difference in maximum "capacity" of brains that can and cannot alter structure/synapse strength?
     - how to avoid catastrophic learning?
-    - how does the brain do it? store info in both hippocampus and cortex
-    - each neuron or connection has its own learning rate -- older memories change less?
-  - evolve strategy for neurons modifying their connections
-  - self-optimizing program/AI
     - what function would "brain waves" have in an ANN?
-    - "communication through synchronization"
-    - duing deep sleep, signals sent from hippocampus -> thalamus -> cortex hundreds of times
     - running memories in reverse during sleep is like creating explanative model instead of predictive one
-    - humans are compelled to solve credit assignment problem
     - branching structure and geometry of neurons hints at the algorithms they run
     - hypothesis: short term memory stores filters (pattern recognizers), which at night are transferred to neocortex
-    - it creates filters there which respond to the same things
+    - how do functional modules form in brain?
+    - for deep brain stimulation (external) experiment, what if you could visualize accuracy by aiming it into a liquid crystal or ferric suspension?
   - where does Maslow's hierarchy of needs come from?
     - does it always appear for complex conscious beings?
     - love & belonging and esteem seem unique to humans (provided by evolution), however the following may apply generally to intelligent entities: